 Communicate With Intention

 Open communication is one of the most essential aspects of a healthy marriage.
-Early in a relationship, misunderstandings can arise from assumptions or differences in expression.
+Early in a relationship, misunderstandings can arise from assumptions or differences in how we express ourselves.
 Marriage counseling encourages couples to develop intentional communication, listen actively, express needs clearly, and approach disagreements with empathy rather than criticism.
 This helps both partners feel valued and emotionally supported.

 Navigate Transitions and Shared Responsibilities